-The SBA is working expeditiously to open SVOG applications in early April.
+The SBA expects open SVOG applications on April 8, 2021.
 We encourage you to stay up to date by frequently visiting www.sba.gov/svogrant for information.

 4. If an eligible entity is a hybrid nonprofit/governmental entity, should it apply under the nonprofit's name and submit documentation demonstrating the public/private partnership aspect of its structure?